 “Life can be painless, provided that there is sufficient peacefulness for a dozen or so rituals to be repeated simply endlessly.” ~Kurt Vonnegut (Slapstick, 1976)

-As the baby in a large family, I have not personally experienced the trauma of being usurped from an established position within the family hierarchy, but I’ve certainly heard all about it from my older siblings.
+As the youngest child in a large family, I have not personally experienced the trauma of being usurped from an established position within the family hierarchy, but I’ve certainly heard all about it from my older siblings.
 Or should I say, my next oldest sibling.
 Apparently, I was referred to as ‘it’ before my parents (eventually) intervened.
 I get it.
-Change sucks, and who wants to share the spotlight, and especially, the Easy-Bake Oven?
+Change sucks, and who wants to share the spotlight?
 Enter Mister Bud, a dog who has it figured out.
-Everything in the house, including the house, ’belongs’ to him, and governing all is the schedule, rigorously adhered to, comprising frequent meals, walks, ‘greet and make a fuss time’, cuddling, movies, backyard time, and of course, naps.
+Everything in the house, including the house, belongs to him, and governing all is the schedule, rigorously adhered to, comprising frequent meals, walks, ‘greet and make a fuss time’, cuddling, movies, backyard time, and of course, naps.
 Things are pretty good for this pampered pooch, until the day Zorro arrives; a tiny pug with a big personality, a pronounced underbite, and just a tinge of bossiness.
 Life in Budville will never be the same.

 In spite of the command to ‘get along’, the human caretakers are largely out of sight in Say Hello to Zorro, save for a dog’s eye view of legs and shoes and the occasional comment drifting down from the top of the page.
 Mister Bud and Zorro are left on their own to work our their differences.
 At first, Mister Bud is terribly offended by the arrival of the pug, and is especially grumpy about the disruption to his routine.
 However, as in most ‘forced’ relationships, canine or otherwise, common ground eventually presents itself, and the two dogs discover something remarkable about one another: they share the same schedule, and they both enjoy tormenting the cat.
 If that’s not the basis for a friendship, I don’t know what is.